top of page

 Artificial Intelligence—HB 1167: A bill to require political ads containing AI-generated content to have a disclaimer.

-Political Ads—HB 1204: A bill to expand current law against publishing false information in political ads to include social media.
+Political Ads #1—HB 1204: A bill to expand current law against publishing false information in political ads to more mediums, like social media.

 Campaign Finance